bevsxyz/bevsxyz/content/authors/admin/_index.md

   url: https://www.iisc.ac.in/

 # Short bio (displayed in user profile at end of posts)
 bio: An accidental biologist for the time being.
-I love to fantasize about duplicating the complex biological systems outside of biology.
+I love to fantasize about duplicating complex biological systems outside of biology.

 # Interests to show in About widget
 interests: